efabless/caravel_mpw-one/README.rst

 Getting Started
 ===============

--  For information on tooling and versioning, please refer to :ref:`tool-versioning`.
+-  For information on tooling and versioning, please refer to `tool-versioning`_.

 Start by cloning the repo and uncompressing the files.